-Every rack now has it’s own Samson Power Conditioner Unit, providing surge and circuit breaker protection for every piece of kit.
-They have been arranged so that the minimum amount of equipment can be left energized for the Myriad automated play out system.
-All other equipment can be switched off to reduce Studio temperature and to improve efficiency.
+Each of the three equipment racks now has it’s own Samson Power Supply Unit (PSU) complete with Double Pole isolating switch and bright red LED power indication, providing surge and a 10 Amp total load circuit breaker protection per rack.
+The PSU outputs have been arranged so that the minimum amount of equipment can be left energized for the 24/7 Myriad Automated Play Out System.
+All other equipment can be switched off to reduce Studio temperature and to improve energy efficiency.

-The cabling has been tidied since this early shot was taken and the audio equipment has been moved around to provide better cooling.
+The cabling has been tidied and fixed into cable management systems since this early shot was taken.
+The audio equipment has been moved around and empty rack space fitted with rack covers to provide better cooling.

 An additional PC has been installed so that presenters can search for that little piece of music trivia while on air.
-We’ll be adding a new studio@radio-lonsdale email address very soon, so that patients and visitors can email their music requests directly to the Studio and we’ll also be looking to install automated “Bingo” software to coincide with our other plans for 2017!
+The new firstname.lastname@example.org email address was added, so that patients and visitors can email their music requests directly to the Studio and we’ll also be looking to install automated “Bingo” software to coincide with our other plans for 2017!

-Those expensive torpedo meter lamps, which lasted just weeks and were very inefficient, have been replaced by Ultra Bright Blue LED’s which should last much, much longer, operate at just 20mA each and are cool to the touch!
+Those expensive meter lamps, which lasted just weeks, have been replaced by Blue Ultra Bright LED’s which should last much, much longer!